-PlayerUnknown’s Battlegrounds, popularly known as PUBG, is finally headed to the PlayStation 4.
+PlayerUnknown’s Battlegrounds, popularly known as PUBG, is finally available on PlayStation 4.
 There are several different versions of PUBG for PS4 and you’ll want to choose the right one for you and your budget.

-It took awhile, but PUBG is finally headed to the PS4.
-The popular battle royale game has been exclusive to Microsoft’s Xbox One console for a year, but on December 7th that changes.
+It took awhile, but PUBG is finally compatible with the PS4.
+The popular battle royale game has been exclusive to Microsoft’s Xbox One console for a year, but on December 7th that changed.

-Retailers are currently selling several different versions of PUBG for PS4 including a Looter’s Edition, a Survivor’s Edition, and a Champion’s Edition.
-Each comes with a different set of bonuses at a different price point.
+At one point retailers were selling three different versions of PUBG for PS4 including a Looter’s Edition, a Survivor’s Edition, and a Champion’s Edition.
+That’s changed post-release.

 In this guide we’ll take you through each edition of PUBG for PS4 and help you choose the right one for you or a loved one during the holiday season.

-The most basic version of PUBG for PS4 is the Looter’s Edition.
+The most basic version of PUBG for PS4 is the standard Edition.
 It’s also the cheapest version of the game.
-The Looter’s Edition will cost you $30 without a deal.
+The standard edition will cost you $30 without a deal.

 Who should buy this edition of PUBG for PS4?